FAIR-INNOVATION/FAIRINO-OLSPS-doc-en/source/manual/analysis.rst

 Simulation
 ~~~~~~~~~~~~~~
-As shown in Figure 4-106, after generating the simulation trajectory of the program, open the operation area - simulation, set the simulation speed and simulation interval, click on the "Run" button to start the simulation of the template program, click on the "Stop" button to stop the template program simulation.
+As shown in Figure 3-118, after generating the simulation trajectory of the program, open the operation area - simulation, set the simulation speed and simulation interval, click on the "Run" button to start the simulation of the template program, click on the "Stop" button to stop the template program simulation.
 Click "Stop" button to stop the template program simulation.
 At the same time, it will generate the simulation trajectory point table to record the simulation trajectory points.
 In the table, the type of simulation track endpoints is LINEND, and when you click a line in the table, the virtual simulation robot will move to the clicked simulation track point, and at the same time, it will synchronously display the TCP coordinates of the simulation track point.

 .. figure:: analysis/4/106.png
     :align: center
     :width: 6in

-.. centered:: Figure 4-106  Simulation Page
+.. centered:: Figure 3-118  Simulation Page

 Program configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The program configuration page is used to configure the program before running it, including the program configuration section and the welding interrupt recovery configuration section, as shown in Figure 4-107.
+The program configuration page is used to configure the program before running it, including the program configuration section and the welding interrupt recovery configuration section, as shown in the figure below.

 .. figure:: analysis/4/107.png
     :align: center
     :width: 3in

-.. centered:: Figure 4-107  Program Configuration Page
+.. centered:: Figure 3-119  Program Configuration Page

 The program configuration section includes program running configuration, program arc initiation configuration, no model construction settings, and welding machine number selection.